Team 45 45 League

 Please try to avoid adjourning games beyond the week allotted for the round, but adjournments are permitted.
 (Statutes 10.C.vii and 14) Here is how they are handled:

 • Definition of "Adjourned."
-If circumstances prevent your game from being completed before the Game Completion Deadline, and if both players agree, we can call the game as "Adjourned".
+If circumstances prevent your game from being completed before the Game Start Deadline, and if both players agree, we can call the game as "Adjourned".
 This gives an additional week to play your game.

 • Adjourned games are meant to be a last resort, only after you have made the required effort to schedule the game for the first week.